Interlibrary Loan (ILL)

-Note: Before requesting any materials through ILLiad, please use EFSC's Mango One Search tool to check availability at EFSC Libraries or one of Florida's other college libraries.
+Note: Before requesting any materials through ILLiad, please use EFSC's Primo Search tool to check availability at EFSC Libraries or one of Florida's other college libraries.

 Review the Frequently Asked Questions about ILLiad below.
-If you have additional questions, please contact EFSC Interlibrary Loan Specialist, Gina Rippens at email@example.com or 321-433-7262.
+If you have additional questions, please contact the EFSC Interlibrary Loan Specialist at firstname.lastname@example.org or by calling 321-433-7250.

 Who is eligible to use Interlibrary Loan?